bollu/teleport/README.md

-# Warp
+# Teleport
+## A lightning-fast tool to quickly switch between repositories.
 ### [View Literate Haskell tutorial for the project here](http://bollu.github.io/teleport)

 [![Build Status](https://travis-ci.org/bollu/teleport.svg?branch=master)](https://travis-ci.org/bollu/teleport)

-A lightning-fast tool to quickly switch between repositories.

 This tool is written as a basic introduction on writing CLIs in haskell, and a practical one at that.
 I'll be showing